rarocompany/elsolardelola/wp-content/plugins/click-to-chat-for-whatsapp/readme.txt

 After Activate the plugin, add WhatsApp Number at plugin settings.

 == Changelog ==

+= 3.9.3 =
+* Enchantment: Greetings feature
+* Open Greetings dialog:
+    * Click on any element which contains Class /Id name: 'ctc_greetings'
+    * When an element is in viewport(25% margin) which contains Class name: 'ctc_greetings_now' [PRO]

 = 3.9.2 =
 * Enchantment: Greetings feature